SAP-samples/cloud-dqm-sample-payloads/README.md

 ---------------------------
 The samples come with three variables, and you will have to substitute two of them to send requests:
 * One variable applicationURL is in the post request URL for each sample.
 * Two variables, oauthAccessToken and base64Credentials, are in the header section for each sample.
-You only need to substitute a value for one of these, depending on whether you are using OAuth or Basic authentication.
+You only need to substitute a value for one of these, depending on whether you are using OAuth or Basic authentication with our service.

 ![sample5](/images/sample5.jpg)

 Complete the following steps to substitute values for variables.

 * Expand the environment combo box in the upper right and select Manage Environments.

 ![sample6](/images/sample6.jpg)